Literary-Insights/blog/src/content/blog/The Vision Code_ How to Create and Execute a Compelling Vision for Your Business - Oleg Konovalov.txt-1.md

 ---
-title: DEEP SUMMARY - The Vision Code_ How to Create and Execute a Compelling Vision for Your Business - Oleg Konovalov
+title: The Vision Code_ How to Create and Execute a Compelling Vision for Your Business - Oleg Konovalov
-slug: deep-summary-the-vision-code_-how-to-create-and-execute-a-compelling-vision-for-your-business-oleg-konovalov
+slug: the-vision-code_-how-to-create-and-execute-a-compelling-vision-for-your-business-oleg-konovalov
 tags:
   - book-summary
 excerpt: ""